Racism at Every Step

 Editor's note: This story was updated to show the new sentencing date for Jeremy Christian is Tuesday, June 23.

 As Jeremy Christian awaits sentencing for his deadly and racist attacks on TriMet, a brave survivor from the violence wants the community, judge and jury to understand how the legacy of white supremacy and Christian’s continual taunts against his victims, people of color and other minorities, makes him a danger to society and an example of someone who perpetuates racism in Portland and the nation.

 Demetria Hester was a TriMet passenger who was assaulted by Christian in a hate crime the night before his vicious knife attack on a Max train against three male passengers.
 Upset that he escaped the death penalty because of accommodations for his rights at trial, Hester said he should get no leniency now as sentencing approaches.

-Christian will face a possible true life prison term when sentencing takes place on June 17 and 18 in Multnomah County Circuit Court, pending plans to satisfy COVID-19 safety and distancing requirements for the two-day hearing, court officials said Monday.
+Christian will face a possible true life prison term when sentencing takes place on Tuesday, June 23 in Multnomah County Circuit Court, pending plans to satisfy COVID-19 safety and distancing requirements, court officials said.

 A jury convicted Christian of all 12 charges against him after trial in February.
 The charges included the murders of Taliesin Namkai-Meche, 23, and Ricky Best, 53, and attempted murder for the serious wounding of Micah Fletcher, then 21 on May 26, 2017.